spendierk/TKET_website/what_is_TKET.rst

 Key TKET Features and Advantages
 ===============================
-- **Intuitive Constructs:** With TKET, users can specify operations directly without the need to develop their own compiler; the system optimizes tasks automatically.
-- **Advanced Compiler:** TKET automatically addresses many constraints and limitations of NISQ devices.
-- **Flexibility:** TKET operates independently of the programming language chosen for the algorithm and the specific quantum computer or simulator running the circuit.
-- **Efficiency:** TKET's streamlined design means users can concentrate on their technique or project without getting bogged down in technical details.

-OR

 - **Direct Operations**: With TKET, tell it what you want, and it handles the complex parts.
 - **Smart Compiler**: TKET deals with common constraints found in NISQ devices.
 - **Flexibility**: Use TKET no matter your coding language or the quantum computer/simulator you're using.
 - **Focus on Your Work**: TKET handles the technical side so that you can work on your main project.

 TKET is designed to be an advanced optimizing compiler that prioritizes ease of use and efficiency in leveraging gate-level quantum computers.